kevin1024/pytest-httpbin/README.md

     assert requests.get(httpbin_secure.url + '/get/').status_code == 200
 ```

 It's actually starting 2 web servers in separate threads in the background: one HTTP and one HTTPS.
-The servers are started on a random port (see bellow for fixed port support), on the loopback interface on your machine.
+The servers are started on a random port (see below for fixed port support), on the loopback interface on your machine.
 Pytest-httpbin includes a self-signed certificate.
 If your library verifies certificates against a CA (and it should), you'll have to add the CA from pytest-httpbin.
 The path to the pytest-httpbin CA bundle can by found like this `python -m pytest_httpbin.certs`.

 For example in requests, you can set the `REQUESTS_CA_BUNDLE` python path.
 You can run your tests like this: